netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 0. Introduction
 0.1 Release notes
-1. Experiments with the Topology3D (web GUI) and local deployment of topologies over mininet
+1. Guided tour on Topology3D (web GUI) and local deployment of topologies over mininet
-2. Local execution of the Topology3D (Web GUI) and local deployment of topologies over mininet
+2. Manual execution of the components
 4. Emulation example #1 - Deployment of a PW (PseudoWire) and a VLL (IP Virtual Leased Line)
 4. Emulation example #2 - Deployment of Virtual Switches